bmc-compuware/common-configuration-azure-extension/readme.md

 - **Read/write timeout (minutes)** : Enter the number of minutes for the plugin to wait for a response from the host before timing out.

-- **CES URL** : Optionally, enter a URL for Compuware Enterprise Services (CES).
-This URL is used by other Compuware plugins that leverage REST APIs hosted by CES, for example Compuware's ISPW.
+- **CES URL** : Optionally, enter a URL for Common Enterprise Services (CES).
+This URL is used by other BMC plugins that leverage REST APIs hosted by CES, for example BMC's Code Pipeline.

 ## Product Assistance